 Playing in the steam like this, huge clouds of them rise before your very eyes!!!

 It seems to be a hot spring storage tank for a hotel.
 With whooshing and rumbling sounds and the hot spring’s crystallization that appears, its exterior is gnarled.
 Against the pitch black sky, the form the vapors take up as they rise truly make it monstrous.

 Steam also rises from the river on the other side.
 That’s because onsen is flowing through it.

 The participants seem to be having fun taking pictures.
 It’s a full 360º of hot springs.
-It can’t be denied that this is a Kannawa photo hot spot but, aside from us, there are no other tourists.
+It can’t be denied that this is a Kannawa photo hot spot, but aside from us, there are no other tourists.
 The reason is because this is a hidden, back alley spot!

 If you listen very carefully, you can hear the whooshing and splashing sounds of water trickling from the river on the opposite side.

-When I went about approaching the guide, the hot springs dripped from huge, bamboo-broom-like installation.
+When I went about approaching the guide, the hot springs dripped from a huge, bamboo-broom-like installation.
 As expected, steam rose from there as well.